Conflict, Competition, Cooperation and Complexity: Using Evolutionary Game Theory to Model Realistic Populations

-The third annual workshop will take place at the University of Torino from July 16-20, 2018.
+The third annual workshop will take place at the University of Torino from July 16-19, 2018.
 As in the previous workshops, this will consist of talks, discussion, and break out sessions focusing on the four main themes of the project.
 This event is open to researchers whose areas of expertise complement these themes.
 A limited number of positions are reserved for PhD students and junior researchers working/interested in evolutionary game theory and their applications within the scope of this project.
-Workshop fee levels, including the reduced fee level, will be announced later.
+The workshop fee is £250 and the reduced fee is £125 including lunch and coffee/tea during the day.
 If you are interested in participating in this event, please contact Mark Broom.

 The following publications are associated with the project:

 1. Broom,M., Cannings,C. (2017).
 Game theoretical modelling of a dynamically evolving network I: general target sequences.
 Journal of Dynamics and Games 4 285 – 318 doi:10.3934/jdg.2017016